Job Security

 Act as an Advocate for Rationality

-It has to be said – sometimes, leaders panic.
-A common reaction in this situation is to get out the chopping block.
+It has to be said: sometimes, leaders panic.
+And a common reaction is to get out the chopping block.

 But one mistake that companies make during times of economic pressure is that they let too many people go.
 The loss of skilled workers makes it even more difficult to function in an already difficult situation.

-HR can reduce the number of layoffs by mentioning such examples.
-But they can also ask essential questions such as, “how can we survive without our best people?”
+HR can reduce the number of layoffs by mentioning similar examples.
+But they can also ask essential questions such as, “how can we survive without our top people?”
 The catch here is to make sure that employees are the best that they can be, and that relies on skills.

 Provide Learning and Development Opportunities

 If there’s such a thing as a “cure-all” for job security, it’s L&D. For various reasons, building the highest possible level of skills within a company often creates a sense of job security.
-Plus, in the worst situations, skills give your employees a better future, even if that will be outside your organization.
+Not to mention the boost it gives to employee satisfaction, engagement, and retention.
+And if worse comes to worst, having those enhanced skills will give your employees a better future, even if that will be outside your organization.

-There are even particular types of skills that will enable your company to weather the storm with a minimum of layoffs.
+There are even specific types of skills that will enable your company to weather the storm with a minimum of layoffs.
 Change management skills allow organizations to take drastic actions in the most rapid and effective way possible.
-In addition, it’s often adaptive leaders who have the ability to make such changes.
+In addition, it’s often adaptive leadership that provides the ability to make such changes.
 Their effect will be enhanced if more employees are also trained in adaptive skills.

 Finally, employees who are actually terminated will have the confidence, and the capability, to quickly find new jobs – if they have the right skills.
 Providing these opportunities is the result of HR/L&D activities, including career management, keeping track of the market’s most useful skills, and continuous professional development.